 4. What have you got to learn from that experience?
-In time, you will notice that the failures of yesterday are the learnings of today for the successes of tomorrow.
+In time, you will notice that yesterday’s failures are today’s learnings for tomorrow’s successes.

 Keep these in mind while answering these questions:

-1. Be sure you believe that you are convinced you deserve it, that you are capable of it, that it’s clear what your plans must be in order to achieve it and that it’s worthwhile to achieve it.
+1. Be sure you believe that you are convinced to deserve it, that you are capable of it, that it’s clear what your plans must be to achieve it and that it’s worthwhile to achieve it.

-2. Did you ever consider anything impossible and still, you have succeeded in accomplishing it? ideas that were once only dreams and now are the reality.
+2. Did you ever accomplish something you initially considered impossible?
+Ideas that were once only dreams are now a reality.
 Get enthusiastic about your ability to reach such goals.